MileHacker Logo

 Geographical Context

 Olhão is in the heart of the Ria Formosa Natural Park, a protected lagoon system stretching across 60 kilometers of the eastern Algarve coastline.
-This spot defines Olhão's character, making it a gateway to a network of barrier islands, salt marshes, and channels.
+This spot defines Olhão's character, making it a gateway to a web of barrier islands, salt marshes, and channels.

 The A Paradise for birdwatchers is an intricate ecosystem, separated from the Atlantic Ocean by a chain of sandy barrier islands.
 This creates calm, shallow waters ideal for shellfish harvesting, birdwatching, and relaxed boat trips.
 The town's urban area is relatively flat, especially near the waterfront, making it comfortable for walking and biking.